MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-assign-data-objects.md

 ## Assign data to an existing object

 You can assign multiple data streams to a single object.
 This assignment is useful if data about an object is spread across multiple streams.
-One example of how this can occur is if you have slowly changing reference data about an object in one eventstream, and fast-moving updates about an object in another eventstream.
+One reason for assigning to an existing object is if you have slowly changing reference data about an object in one eventstream, and fast-moving updates about an object in another eventstream.

 Assign data using the **New object**  option in the ribbon.
 The process is the same as for assigning data to a new object, except that you assign the events to an existing object.